 Borderless – this is how we like to think about our world when we dream of traveling, roaming with the finger on the map.
 However, in reality there are all kinds of borders and restrictions; not only for people, but also for money transfer.

-In this 4th part of our Payment Megatrends series (here are #1, #2 and #3), learn more about how thanks to technology the payment borders are becoming increasingly permeable – and why borderless payment solutions have a huge potential.
+In this 4th part of our Payment Megatrends series (see an overview of all articles at the bottom of this page), learn more about how thanks to technology the payment borders are becoming increasingly permeable – and why borderless payment solutions have a huge potential.

 A mobile world